 Other resources can be shared during Concussion Awareness Week.
-We recommend that resources first be reviewed to ensure they reflect current best practice.
+We recommend that resources first be reviewed to ensure they reflect current best practice as detailed in the 5th International Consensus Statement on Concussion in Sport (McCrory et al., 2017) and the Canadian Guideline on Concussion in Sport (Parachute, 2017).
+You may find the Canadian Concussion Collaborative key messages resource helpful for your review.